adnansabbir/practicing_data_structure/README.md

 ## min_coin_recursive: ##
 _This is the recursive implementation of the popular minimum coin finding problem.
 For example it the amount is 10 and we have a list of [1,5,10] coins.
 It will find the min number of coins required to make that amount.
 In this case it is a coin of 10.
 So, it will return 1_

+## min_coin_recursive_memoization: ##
+_This is the solution of min_coin_recursive but includes memoization. __Memoization__ is the process of storing data in cache so the we don't have a recalculate things.
+While it takes some space it saves a lots of time and processing_